White Chocolate Cranberry Almond Biscotti II

 drizzle

-1. chef mimi says
+1. chef mimi Avatar

 Beautiful biscotti.
 I can make them in my sleep, but I’ve never attempted to drizzle them with chocolate!
 That part freaks me out!